 70th Venice Film Festival day four: Child of God, Parkland and Palo Alto

 The fourth day of screenings at the Venice Film Festival was dominated by actor-turned-director James Franco, who also directed a movie in the competition.
-Events included Child of God by James Franco (in competition), Parkland by Peter Landesman (in competition) and Palo Alto by Gia Coppola (Orizzonti).
+Presentations included Child of God by James Franco (in competition), Parkland by Peter Landesman (in competition) and Palo Alto by Gia Coppola (Orizzonti).

-James Franco has become a well-known Hollywood star but there’s more than meets the eye: he is a painter, author, screenwriter, producer and director of films.
+James Franco has become a well-known Hollywood star, but there’s more than meets the eye: he is a painter, author, screenwriter, producer and director of films.
 Child of God is his latest directorial work, based on the novel of the same title by Cormac McCarthy.

 The story revolves around outcast Lester Ballard who, in the 1960s, causes disorder in a Tennessee town with his unruly and troublesome behaviour, which quickly degenerates into very dangerous criminality.